The Most Beautiful Hikes Near Denver

 Distance from Denver: 70 miles

 Best for: Avoiding the national park pandemonium while still getting a 360-degree vista of the best stuff

 After starting off on the Storm Pass Trail, veer off onto the Estes Cone trail.
 You’ll get to see Longs Peak for a long time at the beginning, and get ready for the last bit that requires big-time bouldering.
-Hang on to your snack when you stop at the top -- the chipmunks up here are infamously savage.
-The Cone’s shape was created by the same open isolation that makes it a lightning rod, so although the enticing rocky outcroppings along the way provide places to rest, you'll need to hustle to get back down before afternoon to avoid being fried like a Rocky Mountain oyster.
+Hang on to your snack when you stop at the top—the chipmunks up here are infamously savage.

-Meanwhile, a much better meal than said oysters awaits you at the original Smokin’ Dave’s BBQ & Brews in Estes Park, which cooks up a killer cornmeal-crusted catfish, as well as mac & cheese with chiles and bacon, and a Kentucky bourbon pecan pie that you most certainly have earned, all ready to be washed down with one of 15 beers on tap.
+A fantastic meal awaits at the original Smokin’ Dave’s BBQ & Brews in Estes Park, which cooks up a killer cornmeal-crusted catfish, as well as mac & cheese with chiles and bacon, and a Kentucky bourbon pecan pie that you most certainly have earned, all ready to be washed down with one of 15 beers on tap.

 Length: 12.3 miles round-trip

 Best for: Hikers who would rather explore something hidden than go where everyone else goes—namely nearby Mirror, Gourd, and Crater lakes—as well as fly-fishing folk